Starwarsfan2099/iOS-Restriction-Key-Cracker/README.md

 # iOS-Restriction-Key-Cracker

 This tool crackes an iOS devices restrictions passcode for any iOS between 7 and 11.
-It is Windows only and a backup of the device must be made using iTunes first.
+Requires iTunes and a device backup to be made.
+Windows and Mac support.